-A DIY potato box can be a great space saver in your garden for growing potatoes
+A DIY potato box from pallet wood can be a great space saver in your garden for growing potatoes.

 A few years ago we made our own DIY potato box and I’ve been asked a lot since how it worked out.

 - Choose potato varieties that are late season not early.
 To increase depth and yield you need grow to tall potato plants.
 Early potatoes, and even some mid-season potato varieties (determinate) don’t grow very tall.
 Late season (indeterminate potatoes) do.
 We made the mistake of using an early season potato and thus our container didn’t yield much at all and there was wasted space.

 - Make sure you use good soil and compost.
 If you have poor soil your plants can’t grow well.

 - Don’t cover the plants too much.
 As the crops grow you want to keep mulching with more soil, compost and straw.
 Make sure you don’t cover all the plant matter as it needs sunshine to keep growing.
 We mulched one pallet with wood chips instead of soil and that one failed compared to the straw mulched container.
 I’d also recommend not using wood chips.